Plot: A group of starving destitute college students try to live their lives as they struggle with the hardships of blooming love.

 Since there’s no antagonist presented to us, those are the only things I can imagine will happen.

-The girl with the hair buns shows that she likes Yao as well, and uses the opportunity of a water break to chat up Yao.
+The girl with the hair buns likes Yao as well, and uses the opportunity of a water break to chat him up.

 The giggly girl with the weird ponytail is gathering pears so since this is food related….Chien-Po?